 - Low fraud rates are required for key exemptions that allow consumers and merchants to bypass SCA.

 - SCA does not cover every transaction a merchant will process — far from it.

-- SCA deals head-on with payment fraud.
-It does not protect a merchant from friendly fraud or policy abuse by consumers.
+- SCA deals head-on with payment fraud, this is why you need a payment fraud protection.
+It does not protect a merchant from friendly fraud credit card or policy abuse by consumers.

 - Fraudsters are innovative and entrepreneurial.
 SCA may prove a barrier initially, but professional fraud rings will find an alternate path of attack.

 Let’s start with exemptions, as they are the key to providing a seamless SCA experience for online customers.
 Exemptions allow orders to be approved without undergoing SCA based on the notion that the transaction isn’t very risky or wouldn’t be very costly if things go wrong.

 Skipping SCA is a highly desirable outcome.
 As you can imagine, requiring the stricter authentication process can introduce friction to the checkout process.
 In fact, the early reviews are not good.

 Payments consultancy CMSPI has studied European markets where SCA is already being enforced and found cart abandonment rates of 31% in Europe.
 That’s a lot of business to turn away.
 Much of the friction leading to those horrid abandonment rates is caused by merchants relying on an outdated version of 3D Secure.
 The newer version 2.2 is expected to yield big improvements.